davidtsai/node-geoip2/README.md

 ## Installation
 `npm install --save node-geoip2`

 Will compile libmaxminddb and node bindings on install.
-Tested to work on Linux and OS X.
+Tested to work on Linux (x64) and OS X (x64).

 ## Usage
 Lookup an ip address: